How To IdentifyAudio SpeakersThat Have The MostFlexibility & Best Sound Quality

 1. Allows for the use of very low powered tube amps (maybe 9 w/ch to as low as 2 w/ch)?
 Tube amplifiers provide the quality of the 1st watt wrapped within a seductive three dimensional level of 2nd harmonics that cause us to want to listen to music.
 Using a tube amplifier is a very human oriented thing and fully dependent upon how our ears hear music.Tube rolling and circuit design varies considerably so once again, you need to be careful since choosing the right tube amplifier that is required to meet your personal goals.

-The main problem with using a good low powered tube amp, however, is that it requires a high efficiency speaker at least 95db (100 db is even better) and good ones are difficult to find.
-This is the path to follow if you want to have both the highest musical quality along with the most emotional laden music playback possible.
+The main problem with using a good low powered tube amp (like the 300B tube amp), however, is that it requires a high efficiency speaker at least 95db (100 db is even better) and good ones are difficult to find.
+This is the success formula to follow if you want to have both the highest musical quality along with the most emotional laden music playback possible.
+But where is that elusive speaker that meets all of my difficult requirements.

 Over the span of several decades I had been looking for this combination but hadn’t found it.
 Solid state amps just don’t have the 3 dimensional effect that causes you to “want to listen and not shut off your system”.
 Most of these amps also become tiring after a period of time and typically none are really great at creating an emotional connection with your music.
 Pass Labs amps come close but still don’t compared to how good a low powered tube amp can be.
 A superb low powered tube amp provides this connection and in spite of the flaws with this design, this solution tends to be a better matchup when trying to create lifelike real sounding music.
-The closer you stay to the first watt of power, the better off you are.
-But then where is the ideal speaker system that plays well with this kind of low powered amplifier and Isn’t the size of a refrigerator or larger and doesn’t weigh 100 to 200 pounds?
+The closer you stay to the first watt of power, the better off you are but you can’t go to low in power or you end up with no good speakers to use.
+Where is the ideal speaker system that plays well with this kind of low powered amplifier (9w.ch) and Isn’t the size of a refrigerator or larger and doesn’t weigh 100 to 200 pounds?

 THIS IS NOT AN EASY SEARCH & DEFINITELY A REALLY DIFFICULT TASK

 Sounds easy but in reality, its almost impossible.
 Huge horn speakers typically rule the low powered tube amp marketplace.
 They’re also typically 100 to 200 pounds each, are massive and heavy, and are impossible to move without 2 or more people, and just don’t fit into today’s listening environment.
 They take up too much space and in all honesty, overpower a rooms appearance.
-As much as I appreciate a really high quality full range driver in a really large cabinet, I also can’t expect a single speaker (no matter how big the enclosure or design and how expensive the driver) to play well with all types of music.
+As much as I appreciate a really high quality full range driver in a really large cabinet or a really good horn based speaker system, I also can’t expect these speakers (no matter how big the enclosure or design and how expensive the driver) to play well with all types of music.
 Large scale orchestra music (classical and modern), rock concerts, R&B, and most Indie experimental music and electronic music just doesn’t sound right unless using at least a good 2 way design (two speakers) and maybe at most a single capacitor and a single inductor to match both speakers levels.
 If you add any more components to a speaker crossover, however, the result is that you lower the efficiency and the ease of driving a speaker system and very quickly, this becomes a detriment and moves you away from the low powered tube amp realm and into the higher powered solid state amp realm.

 So where is this ideal design where efficiency isn’t sacrificed nor its ease to drive music well with very low power.
 A good low powered tube amplifier increases in volume when impedance goes up (easy to drive).
 A speaker system where impedance becomes lower (through adding more crossover control and components) requires more power to drive and hence becomes a better platform for a solid state amp and not for a low powered tube amp.
 If you head in the solid state direction, you lose the emotional connection (loss of 2nd order harmonics etc) that is critically important (at least for my goals) while you increase the detail and ability to hear small things.Chasing detail while using solid state power amps just isn’t emotionally satisfying and leads to a substantial decrease in musical enjoyment and I can’t do that anymore.
 Instead, I want to find that one design that works well with a low powered tube amp and allows me to play all of my music (all genres) and is easy to place in my listening environment.
 That’s asking for a lot. and finding something with the least number of compromises and the best sound quality is definitely a serious challenge.